GetDutchie/brick/packages/brick_graphql/README.md

-# Brick GraphQL
+# Brick Graphql

-Core logic for interfacing with a GraphQL server with Brick.
+Core logic for interfacing with a grapql server with Brick.